Audition Specifics for Prospective Members, New and Returning

 IMPORTANT: Students are responsible for their own lodging, transportation and meals during the April auditions and the summer camps.
 New member housing with veteran ensemble members may be available for the summer camps, if needed; more details about this will be provided to accepted members following the auditions.

 AUDITION PROCEDURE: During the audition camp, participants will be learning the basic fundamentals of the WVU program, as well as body fundamentals, equipment and warm-up basics, as well as an audition routine and the beginning of pregame.
 The focus of Saturday's camp will be on training, with leadership auditions taking place on Saturday and final member auditions taking place on Sunday.
-The audition process for membership is cumulative of both days, focusing mainly on attitude, work ethic, and retention of material.
+The audition process for membership is cumulative of both days, focusing mainly on attitude, work ethic, technique, "stage" presence, and retention of material.

 EXPERIENCE: Some color guard experience is preferred, but there will be opportunities for individuals with less experience to still be part of the ensemble!
 Don't let inexperience prevent you from auditioning!